 If your lawyer is successful, they will arrive at a settlement that works for you.
 If a settlement cannot be reached, you might file a lawsuit that will further delay how long the settlement takes.

 Your lawyer will negotiate with the insurance company to try and reach a higher settlement.
 If they are successful, you’ll receive the settlement and your case will end here.
 While this is how most motorcycle accident cases can end, there are situations where going to court might be your best option.
+Some of the main reasons motorcycle accident cases go to court include:

 The Insurer Won’t Settle